 Using a professional consulting invoice template will help make this process simple and quick.
 It’ll allow you to create a professional invoice that lists your services, the hours you worked on a particular project, and the amount the clients owe you for this particular invoice.
 This simple and quick guide will show you how to invoice your clients using an invoice templates for consulting services.

 Here are a few essential invoice elements for consulting invoice template.

 1. Include Your Company’s Information in the Header

-It’s essential that your consulting invoice template comes with a header.
+It’s essential that your consulting invoice template comes with a header and footer.
 You can create a standard one that will appear on every invoice you send out to your clients.
-Inside the header, you should have all of your company’s relevant information.
+Inside the footer, you should have all of your company’s relevant information.
 Make sure to include:

 - Business Contact Information – You’ll want to include everything your clients need to contact you, including your email, phone number, business name, and address.

 - Logo – If your company has a logo, it’s a good idea to brand every invoice with it.
-Most sample consulting invoice generators have a spot off to the side for your logo.
+Billdu invoice generator has a spot off to the side for your logo.

 2. Keep Track of Your Hours

 It’s an industry standard in the consulting business to charge by the hour.
 No matter if this is the arrangement you have with some of your clients or all of your clients across the board, meticulously tracking your hours is a must.
 The system should work for you and it should be something you can commit to for as long as you’re a consultant.

 You want to put each billable hour in your records because this can help stop you from missing out on potential cash flow.
 One of the first steps of setting up a consulting invoice using a PDF template is to track your hours so you can bill.

 The client will want to see a clear breakdown of why their invoice total is what it is, and showing them the hours worked at the rate per hour is one way to avoid confusion.